May also be called: Klinefelter Syndrome; XXY Condition

 Keep in Mind

 Kids and teens with XXY syndrome sometimes have trouble fitting in with kids their own age.
-With early intervention, in adulthood most will have normal social relationships with friends, family members, coworkers, and others.
+With early help, in adulthood most will have normal social relationships with friends, family members, coworkers, and others.

 All A to Z dictionary entries are regularly reviewed by KidsHealth medical experts.